harvard-library/aspace-import-excel/user_documentation/archival_objects_instructions.md

 Date Type | String| *inclusive*| from the *Date Type* controlled value list Date Expression |String||
 Date Certainty |String | | from the *Date Certainty* controlled value list

+### <a name="increase_dates">Adding more dates to the spreadsheet</a>

+<span style="color:rebeccapurple">New in version 3.0:</span>
+The plugin supports your adding more than the two dates supplied on the spreadsheet.
+To do this, you may edit, locally, the [extended_aspace_import_excel_template.xlsx](../templates/extended_aspace_import_excel_template.xlsx) by copying the set of columns for the second date, inserting them into the template, and editing the labels in Rows 4 and 5 to reflect the next integer number:
+  * insert 6 columns next to the second date
+  * copy the six columns of the second date, then paste them into the blank colums
+  * edit the labels in Row 4 to increment the number.
+For example, for the first added date, you'd edit **dates_label_2** to **dates_label_3**
+  * While not necessary for proper processing, it's recommended that you also update the numbers in Row 5 to avoid confusion.
+For example, edit **Date (2) Label** to  **Date (3) Label**.

 <a href="#defs">Column Definitions</a> \| <a href="#dates">Dates</a> \| <a href="#extent">Extent</a> \| <a href="#contain">Container</a> \| <a href="#digital">Digital Objects</a> \| <a href="#agent">Agents</a> \| <a href="#subject">Subjects</a> \| <a href="#note">Notes</a>